chrispus-dev/vapoursynth_mpv_net/README.md

 # Frame Interpolation for mpv.net

-I did not write VapourSynth, and I did not write mpv.net.
-I did however struggle for several hours to create a working frame interpolation filter for mpv.net.

 ## Why?
 To playback video at a smoother higher framerate.
 This is colloquially known as "the soap opera effect", and if you've never experienced it, it can be jarring...it certainly was the first time I saw it.